-But for those of us who don’t feel any warm feelings towards places where we’ve lived in previously, there’s a lesson to be learned here about being more flexible about what our life will come to look like in a foreign country.
+But there’s definitely a lesson to be learned here about being more flexible about what our life will come to look like in a foreign country.

 So if something is not working out, it’s time to adjust our approach and try something new before jumping ship altogether.

 I’ve left this final point as the last one as it’s perhaps the most tricky one to write about, especially with a broad audience and an even broader range of factors to keep in mind.